- 1.1 Graduate Program Resources

 5.3.4 Application deadline and how to apply

 As early as possible (no later than the end of the 6th semester), talk with the RPC coordinator about your interests and plans.
+The application fee is $60 for domestic applicants and $100 for international applicant’s.

 The following components make up a student’s application.
 A complete application must be submitted by the end of their 6th semester: